 Like Buckingham, Nicks and Maines, Rodgers always has been depicted as sensationally talented and relentlessly ambitious.
 Like them, too, he has been depicted as self-centered, underhanded and egotistical to the point of egomania.
 His partners have always been fascinated by the talent and dismayed by the rest of the package.

-For Fleetwood Mac and the Dixie Chicks, riches and fame provided a potent power to counter the centrifugal force that always threatened to drive the bands apart.
+For Fleetwood Mac and the Dixie Chicks, riches and fame provided a potent power to counter the centrifugal force that always threatened to tear the bands apart.
 The Tenneva Ramblers had neither, and didn’t seem likely to get either.
 They already were nettled by Rodgers’ insistence that, rather than him becoming the lead singer of the Ramblers, they should become the backup band in the Jimmie Rodgers Entertainers.
 When his promises of immediate riches fizzled and the radio show was canceled as of June 13, Pierce and the Grants began having second thoughts.

 The only good gig Rodgers ever got the group came in mid-July, at the North Fork Mountain Resort—and then Rodgers insisted that they quit that job to go to Bristol and audition for a record company.
 He sold them on the trip only by saying that he already had decided to quit the group to try his luck in Washington, D.C.

-The quarter’s audition for Peer, on the morning of August 3, wasn’t a success.
+The quartet’s audition for Peer, on the morning of August 3, wasn’t a success.
 Peer recognized the skills of the musicians, but he didn’t feel they meshed well and, in particular, he didn’t like their repertoire, which was the songs they had been playing at North Fork Mountain: dance songs and Tin Pan Alley hits.

 “We ran into a snag almost immediately,” Peer later recalled, “because, in order to earn a living in Asheville, he was singing mostly songs originated by the New York publishers—the current hits.”